Xingguo County

 Xingguo County (兴国县 (興國縣, Xīngguó Xiàn)) is a county in south central Jiangxi province, People's Republic of China.
 It is under the administration of and located in the north of the prefecture-level city of Ganzhou, with a total area of 3214.46 km2.
 Its population was 719,830 at the 2010 census.

 History

 In 236 during the Three Kingdoms period Pingyang County was set up in the current area of Xingguo County.
 In 982 during the Northern Song period the county of Xingguo was set up, named after the Taipingxingguo era (AD 976 – 984) of the emperor of that time.

 Xingguo was one of the counties controlled by the Chinese Communist Party in the Jiangxi–Fujian Soviet, a constituent entity of the Chinese Soviet Republic from 1931.
+Xingguo county was the site of pioneering achievements in land reform, educational reform, and organizational development.
+Mao Zedong praised these successes as part of "Xingguo Model" in 1934, and they became an important point of reference for other Communist Party policy experiments in the later 1930s and the 1940s.

-The county was then captured by the Kuomintang forces in 1934 as part of the fifth encirclement campaigns.
+The county was captured by the Kuomintang forces in 1934 as part of the fifth encirclement campaign.

 Administration

 As of end of 2019, Xingguo has jurisdiction over 8 towns, 17 townships and 1 economic development zone.
 The seat of the county locates at the Lianjiang Town.